runnfla/GaleFuncs/README.md

 # GaleFuncs Add-In

 The GaleFuncs Add-In is an extension for LibreOffice Calc and Microsoft Excel powered by the [RunFormula](https://github.com/runnfla/RunFormula) scripting engine.
-It allows you to evaluate mathematical expressions and formulas with physical unit awareness, without the need to create macros.
-Expressions and short scripts are written directly inside the spreadsheet cells.
+It allows you to evaluate mathematical expressions and formulas with physical unit awareness, without creating macros.
+Expressions and short scripts are written directly inside spreadsheet cells.
 The [RunFormula](https://github.com/runnfla/RunFormula) syntax is fully supported.

 With GaleFuncs, you can:
 * Perform evaluations with complex numbers and intervals